Md-Mahmudur-Reza/Pets/README.md

-# Its a learning project for django
+# A safe place for your pets.